-You’re about to conquer the world.
-Like intrepid explorers setting out across the seas, your team is on the verge of expanding your business into the far reaches of the globe — gaining footholds in the markets of Europe, or the Pacific Rim, or South America.
+You’re about to scale globally.
+Like intrepid explorers setting out across the open seas, your team is on the verge of expanding your business into the far reaches of the globe — gaining footholds in the markets of Europe, the Pacific Rim, or South America.
 Your research is done, your strategy is in place, and you have a straight shot to a fast grab of international market share.

 But what about the parts of your map that are marked “unknown:” murky areas around hiring; legal shoals surrounding benefits; storm clouds lurking over employment taxes and fees?
 These dark areas of the map could put you at risk, maybe even sink your chances of success when you least expect it.

 Unfortunately, no single international legal system exists that applies across all countries.
 No single compass can guide your HR, legal and staffing choices in a way that universally protects your company against risk.
-Does this mean you will need to chart your own course in each country to are expanding into — some of which have very treacherous legal waters?
-Will that kind of research and preparation be a huge drain on your resources — when what you really want is to be establishing
+Does this mean you will need to chart your own course in each country to you are expanding into — some of which have very treacherous legal waters?
+Will that kind of research and preparation be a huge drain on your resources — when what you really want is to be establishing your local business.

 This guide is intended to be your first map, to offer some preliminary advice as you embark on your exciting journey of world market domination.
-We’ll unpack our of the biggest mistakes companies make and offer some tips on avoiding them — then we’ll offer our own take on how to use Global Employers of Record to avoid the danger altogether — so you can focus your real energy on winning market share.
+We’ll unpack some of the biggest mistakes companies make and offer some tips on avoiding them — then we’ll offer our own take on how to use a global Employer of Record to avoid the danger altogether — so you can focus your real energy on winning market share.

-In the case of establishing and maintaining international workforces, what you don’t know can hurt you — even if that workforces is only a single sales representative.
+In the case of establishing and maintaining international workforces, what you don’t know can hurt you — even if that workforce is only a single sales representative.
 One of the mistakes many companies make is trying to simply graft existing processes and policies onto a new location without understanding the local laws, practices, expectations, and cultural differences.